zkaufman/sherpa/docs/quick.rst

     In [6]: print("Sigma    ={:.2f}  truth={:.2f}".format(ans['gauss1d.fwhm']/conv, sigma_true))

-The model, and its parameter valuesm can also be queried directly, as they have been changed by the fit:
+The model, and its parameter values, can also be queried directly, as they have been changed by the fit:

 .. ipython::